Alberta Health Services

-Alberta Health Services (AHS) which is headquartered in Edmonton, Alberta is the single health authority for the Canadian province of Alberta and the "largest integrated provincial health care system" in Canada.
-AHS delivers medical care on behalf of the provincial Government of Alberta Ministry of Health It operates 850 facilities throughout the province, including hospitals, clinics, continuing care facilities, mental health facilities and community health sites, that provide a variety of programs and services.
+Alberta Health Services (AHS) is the single health authority for the Canadian province of Alberta and the largest integrated provincial health care system in Canada.
+Headquartered in Edmonton, AHS delivers medical care on behalf of the Government of Alberta's Ministry of Health.
+It operates over 1000 facilities throughout the province, including hospitals, clinics, continuing care facilities, mental health facilities and community health sites, that provide a variety of programs and services.
 AHS is the largest employer in the province of Alberta.
-In 2019, AHS served 4.3 million Albertans with a staff of 125,000 staff and 10,000 physicians, and an annual budget of $15.365 billion.
-Mauro Chies is the interim President and CEO of AHS and reports to Dr. John Cowell, the AHS Official Administrator.
+As of April 2024, AHS served almost 5 million Albertans with a staff of 125,000 staff and 11,600 physicians, and an annual budget of approximately $18 billion.
+Deputy Minister of Health Andre Tremblay is the interim President and CEO as well as Official Administrator.
 The Official Administrator is accountable to the Minister of Health and the Premier.

+In 2024 Alberta Health Services began transitioning to four separate agencies, or "health pillars."
+This process is expected to be complete by the autumn of 2025.

 Overview

-According to the December 31, 2019 Ernst & Young review of AHS performance commissioned by Alberta Health, Alberta has Canada's "largest integrated provincial health care system".
-AHS serves 4.3 million Albertans and has a staff of 125,000 staff and 10,000 physicians.
-Ernst & Young said that AHS was "one of Canada's top 100 employers."
-AHS foundations raise over $250 million annually.
-In 2019, AHS served 4.3 million Albertans with a staff of 125,000 staff and 10,000 physicians, and an annual budget of $15.365 billion.
-The AHS reports to Minister of Health Jason Copping with Mauro Chies serving as interim AHS President and CEO.
-According to the AHS 2020 annual report, their workforces includes over 108,600 Albertans.
-Additionally, there are 35,750 Albertans who "support the delivery of healthcare services in AHS as physicians, midwives, subsidiary staff and volunteers," AHS serves 4.4 million people who reside in Alberta.
-In their 2020 annual report, AHS is "one of three entities within the Ministry of Health, delivering a broad range of health care on behalf of government, in accordance with the mandate set by government."
+Alberta Health Services reports to Minister of Health Adriana LaGrange with Deputy Minister of Health Andre Tremblay serving as Official Administrator and interim President and CEO as of February 2025.
+AHS's Board of Directors was dissolved in January 2025 as part of the transition to four separate agencies.

+According to the AHS 2022 annual report, AHS' workforce includes over 113,000 employees, 9,500 physicians, 170 midwives and 9,700 volunteers.
+AHS serves 4.6 million people who reside in Alberta.